 But variety can cause gastrointestinal upset in dogs, right?

-In the short run, yes.
+Not really.
+In the short run, maybe that’s true.
 Nutritionally-deprived animals have sick guts.
 In fact, intestinal upset when switching foods is a sign your dog needs more variety.
-Once good nutrition has healed a dog’s digestive system, the dog can eat different foods every meal — just as people do.
+Once good nutrition has healed a dog’s gut, your dog can eat different foods every meal just as people do.
 Just switch foods gradually over several weeks while your dog’s gut heals.

 #8 Kibble Is Not Better Than Canned

-Whereas canned food is preserved by the process of canning, most kibble is preserved artificially.
-(Ever contemplate how much preservative must be required to retard spoilage of food left out all day?)
+Canned food (or wet food) is preserved by the process of canning but most kibble is preserved artificially.
+(Think about how much preservative must be required to slow spoilage of food left out all day!)

-Kibble begins as a dry cooked meal whereas canned food is canned fresh.
+Kibble begins as a dry cooked meal while canned food is canned fresh.
 Kibble is exposed to more heat than canned (destroying nutrients).
-Worse yet, kibble is linked to kidney and bladder problems in cats, and to bloat, a deadly problem especially for large, broad-chested dogs.
+Worse yet, kibble is linked to bloat, a deadly problem, especially for large, broad-chested dogs.
 It’s also dehydrating.
 Of course, canned isn’t perfect either.
 Fresh is best, raw or cooked.
-Next best is frozen prepared food and then dehydrated and freeze dried foods, all available at better pet stores.
+Next best is frozen pre-made raw food, and then freeze-dried raw, followed by dehydrated foods.
+These are all available at better pet stores.

-#9 Some Common Foods Can Be Hazardous To Canine Health
+#9 Some Common Foods Can Be Risky For Dogs

 #10 Corn Kills

 If that weren’t bad enough, corn (which gives us both high fructose corn syrup and corn oil) is fattening.
-Any wonder so many dogs are obese and suffer from diabetes?
+Is it any wonder so many dogs are obese and suffer from diabetes?
+And most corn is genetically modified, meaning it’s also full of potentially cancer-causing glyphosate.

 Improving your dog’s diet can add years to your dog’s life and save you a fortune.
 It doesn’t require a lot of work or expense.
-It just requires a little knowledge and the desire to give your dog the healthy body he or she deserves.
+It just requires a little knowledge and the desire to give your dog the healthy body he deserves.
+Here are some raw recipes to help you get started making wholesome, healthy meals for your dog.